How to Center a DIV Block Using CSS

 <div id="content">

-This is a DIV block that is to be centred.
+This is a block that is to be centred.
 I don't want the text to be centred, though, just the block.

 </div>